-A student should complete between 12 and 19 units of credit per term.
+A student should complete between 12 and 19 UoC per term.
 If a student fails a course, they will need to repeat that course which may lengthen study time.
 It is recommended students retake the failed course in the next term if it is available.

-Diploma of Science students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course, a minimum pass for all other courses, and a minimum WAM of 50 to progress to the Second Year of the relevant degree program at UNSW.
-The CAL course is a hurdle, that must be passed (minimum of 70% overall) in order to progress to Second Year.
+Diploma of Science students must achieve a Satisfactory Grade (equivalent to IELTS 6.5) for the Communication and Academic Literacy (CAL) course and a minimum pass for all other courses (equating to a minimum WAM of 50) to progress to the Second Year of the relevant degree program at UNSW.
+The CAL course is a hurdle, that must be passed in order to progress to Second Year.